ElrohirGT/WebDevelopmentCourse/Lab6/README.md

 nix run .#restartDBDocker
 ```

-Be careful tho, this command will delete all stopped containers!

 ### Backend API
 To start the backend API simply `cd` into the `/backend` directory and run `yarn start`, like so:
 ```bash